aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-gradient-addition/radial1/_index.md

 ## FAQs
 ### Can I use Aspose.Page for Java in commercial projects?
 Yes, you can use Aspose.Page for Java in commercial projects.
 For licensing details, visit [here](https://purchase.aspose.com/buy).
-### Where can I find the official documentation for Aspose.Page for Java?
+### Where can I find the documentation for Aspose.Page for Java?
-The official documentation is available [here](https://reference.aspose.com/page/java/).
+The documentation is available [here](https://reference.aspose.com/page/java/).
 ### Is there a free trial available?
 Yes, you can access the free trial [here](https://releases.aspose.com/).
 ### How can I get a temporary license?